 RB 9: Using Co-Teaching to Grow Novice Teachers’ Self-Efficacy

 This Research Brief examines the relationship between novice teachers’ self-efficacy and their experiences in a novel co-teaching clinical experience.

-R&E Group at Center for Schools and Communities is led by Benjamin Cohen, Ph.D.
-Cohen has worked at Center since 2004 and is responsible for oversight and design of all data collection, analysis and reporting for several ongoing programs.
+The R&E Group at Center for Schools and Communities is led by Benjamin Cohen, Ph.D.
+Cohen who has worked at the Center since 2004 and is responsible for oversight and design of all data collection, analysis and reporting for several ongoing programs.
 Prior to working at the Center, Cohen conducted questionnaire design, analysis and reporting for research and consulting firms in Washington, D.C.